k1tj0ng/CLab-Tue-Group4/README.md

 ```
 This function is not really efficient since it loops to check, if the controller is ready to receive data or not.
 Hence, in part c, we changed the serial receiving process with an interrupt based approach.

-### Functions and modularity
-1. Interrupts
+3. Interrupts
-The first thing that we need to do when setting up interrupts is to enable the peripherals needed.
-Afterwards, we need to set a specific interrupt function.
+Once we got our GPIO pins ready, we then set a specific interrupt function.
 This basically means telling the controller to generate an interrupt when a specific event that we set occurs.
 In this case, it is when we receive data in the UART module.
 ```
 void enableInterrupts() {
 	// Interrupts disabled so that process is not intervened